christopher-hakkaart/nextflow/docs/troubleshooting/cache-and-resume.md

 }
 ```

-In the above example, the inputs will be merged in the same was as the {ref}`operator-merge` operator.
-The inputs are may be incorrect, non-deterministic, and invalidate the cache.
+In the above example, the inputs will be merged without matching.
+This is the same way method used by the {ref}`operator-merge` operator.
+When merged, the inputs are incorrect, non-deterministic, and invalidate the cache.

 <h3>Solution</h3>